‘Happy New Year,’ Said the Guy in the Stairwell… in March

 Nyepi

-Last Friday, which was March 20, 2015, two coworkers — two Americans, one Swiss — and I set out on a mission to pay too much for coffee.
+Last Friday, which was March 20, 2015, two coworkers — one American, one Swiss — and I set out on a mission to pay too much for coffee.

 As we descended the stairs, two distinguished looking men were heading in the opposite direction.
 Both Malagasy, I assumed.
 The older of the two, said, “Happy New Year” as we passed.